 The SWITCH function uses the following arguments:

-- Expression (required argument) – It can be a number, date or some text that the function would compare.
-Few examples of the expression argument are
+Expression (required argument) – It can be a number, date, or some text that the function would compare.
+A few examples of the expression argument are as follows:

-- Result1 ………result126 – It is the value that will be returned when the corresponding valueN argument matches the expression.
+Result1 ………result126 – The value that will be returned when the corresponding valueN argument matches the expression.

-- Default (optional argument) – It is the value that the function should return if no matches are found in the valueN expression.
+Default (optional argument) – This is the value that the function should return if no matches are found in the valueN expression.

 How to use the SWITCH Function in Excel?